E2open

-E2open offers its products across a variety of industries, including high technology, industrial manufacturing, telecommunications, life sciences, oil and gas, consumer electronics, aerospace and defense, and consumer goods.
+Today, e2open offers its products across a variety of industries, including high technology, industrial manufacturing, telecommunications, life sciences, oil and gas, consumer electronics, aerospace and defense, food and beverage, and consumer goods.

 Company

-E2open is headquartered in Austin, Texas, with offices in Parsippany, NJ, Atlanta, Germany, United Kingdom, Denmark, China, France, Malaysia, and India.
+e2open is headquartered in Addison, Texas, with offices in Parsippany, New Jersey, Atlanta, Germany, the United Kingdom, Denmark, the Netherlands, Belgium, China, Australia, New Zealand, Malaysia, India and Peru.

-According to the company's estimate, more than 60,000 trading partners and 200,000 unique registered users currently participate in the E2open Business Network.
+According to the company's estimate, more than 60,000 trading partners and 200,000 unique registered users currently participate in the e2open Business Network.

-In July 2012, E2open went public on the NASDAQ.

-In March 2015, Insight Venture Partners announced that it had completed its acquisition of E2open.

-In February 2021, E2open went public via SPAC (special purpose acquisition company) merger and began trading under the ticker ETWO.
+In March 2015, three years after e2open went public on Nasdaq, Insight Venture Partners announced that it had completed the acquisition of the company.
+In February 2021, e2open went public via SPAC merger and began trading under the ticker ETWO.

+In May 2025, WiseTech Global announced it had entered into an agreement to acquire e2open for $3.30 per share in cash equating to an enterprise value of USD$2.1 billion.
+This transaction was completed three months later.